mondem0/tank-test-2/README.md

 2. Set the model's **PrimaryPart** to the piece you want the script to move.
 A `Humanoid` is optional; any `BasePart` works.
 3. Drop a normal **Script** under the model and paste the contents of the desired file from the `docs/` folder.

-Both scripts will anchor the `PrimaryPart`, create a `PathMarkers` folder for debug visuals, and size their pathfinding agents from the full model bounds so oversized monsters behave reliably.
+Both scripts anchor every `BasePart` in the model (including the `PrimaryPart`), create a `PathMarkers` folder for debug visuals, and size their pathfinding agents from the full model bounds so oversized monsters behave reliably.

 ### 2. Optional configuration attributes